MatiasVL/switchfully-version-control-git/10-programming-fundamentals-java/00-self-evaluation/src/main/java/README.md

 31. **What is the difference between `==` and `equals`?**

 ## Hands-on

+For every codelab, a package `codelab{n}` has been created.
+It's your starting location for implementing the assignment.

+The assignments themselves are written down in this file, in the following sections.

+Sometimes, tests have been written to validate your solution.
+Use (run) them.

 ### Codelab 01
 1. Create a method that prints the string "Hello World!"